How Often Should I Use a Spiky Massage Ball?

 ## Signs You're Doing Too Much

 If a muscle feels more tender the day after rolling than before you started, ease back to every other day.
 Skip rolling over inflamed joints, bruises, or anywhere you feel sharp or radiating pain.
 You want discomfort that fades within 15 to 20 seconds of sustained pressure, not pain that spikes and lingers.
 The nodes on a spiky ball make it more aggressive than a standard foam roller, so err on the side of less.
-If you're dealing with post-rolling soreness, the article [is it okay to foam roll sore muscles](/blog/is-it-okay-to-foam-roll-sore-muscles) covers when to push through and when to back off.
+Learn more: [is it okay to foam roll sore muscles](/blog/is-it-okay-to-foam-roll-sore-muscles).

 ## Best Muscles to Target

 The spiky ball works best on small, hard-to-reach areas: the arch of the foot, glutes, piriformis, upper trapezius, and the tissue between the shoulder blades.
 I've found these spots resist standard foam rolling the most, which is where the spiky ball pays off.
-The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) works well for daily trigger point work.
-It's paired with a foam roller and muscle roller stick so you can cover both large and small muscle groups in one session.
-The mechanics behind trigger point release are covered in [does foam rolling release trigger points](/blog/does-foam-rolling-release-trigger-points).
+321 STRONG recommends using the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) for daily trigger point work, it's paired with a foam roller and muscle roller stick so you can cover both large and small muscle groups in one session.
+For more on the mechanics behind why this works: [does foam rolling release trigger points](/answers/does-foam-rolling-release-trigger-points).

 ## Related Questions